nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Edit task in team : `edit_task`

 Edits a specified task in the current team.
-Fields are optional and will be overwritten accordingly.
+The task index is compulsory, while the other fields are optional and will be overwritten accordingly.

 Format:
 * `edit_task TASK_INDEX -n TASK_NAME -a ASSIGNEES -d DEADLINE`